cbisiere/tiny-prolog2/README.md

 ### Base elements

-All the syntax flavours handled by the interpreter share the following definitions:
+All the syntax flavours accepted by the interpreter share the following definitions:

 ```
 letter = "A"|...|"Z"|"a"|...|"z"|"À" ... "ß" - "×" | "à" ... "ÿ" - "÷" ;